alienscience/clj-ldap/README.md

          :attribute-e [value1 value2]}
       :replace
         {:attibute-d value
-         :attribute-e [value1 value2]}}
+         :attribute-e [value1 value2]}
+      :increment
+        {:attribute-f value}
+      :pre-read
+        #{:attribute-a :attribute-b}
+      :post-read
+        #{:attribute-c :attribute-d}}

 Where :add adds an attribute value, :delete deletes an attribute value and :replace replaces the set of values for the attribute with the ones specified.
+The entries :pre-read and :post-read specify attributes that have be read and returned either before or after the modifications have taken place.

 All the keys in the map are optional e.g: